"

 The preservation of tissues in 10% neutral buffered formalin stabilizes tissue proteins and celular structure.
 During processing, the tissues undergo dehydration through gradient alcohols, clearing of the dehydrant agents, and infiltration with paraffin (wax).
 Paraffin holds the tissue, both cells and intercellular structures intact, allowing for uniform consistency during microtomy.
 We perform routine staining of 4 micron thick tissue sections with hematoxylin and eosin (H & E); this method demonstrates the nucleus, cytoplasm, muscle, and connective tissue.
 We use special stains to confirm abnormal growth, bacterial or fungal infections.
 A pathologist interprets and reports the results.

-• Dr. Johna Veatch, Head of Pathology, Lecturer
+• Dr. Johna Veatch, Head of Pathology, Assistant Professor

 • Pathology, staffed by four trained veterinary pathologists, determines the cause of illness and/or death of an animal by performing necropsy examinations on animals submitted to the laboratory and by microscopic examination of tissue samples.